kwatts949/CurriculumVitae/README.md

 #### Makers Academy (September 2022 to January 2023)
 - Daily pairing in order to problem solve efficiently, requiring teamwork and communication.
-- Work in teams on a group projects.
+- Working in teams on a group projects including [Acebook](https://github.com/kwatts949/Acebook---A-Facebook-Clone) and [Tipsy Tourist](https://github.com/kwatts949/tipsy-tourist).
-- Hosted demo event for my cohort.
+- Hosted the MakersBnB demo event for my cohort.
-- OOP, TDD
+- Learnt OOP, TDD & Agile processes.
-- Agile
-- JavaScript, Ruby, REACT
+- Learnt JavaScript, Ruby, REACT from scratch
-- HTML, CSS & Chakra UI
-- Training in empathy, team communication & feedback
+- Trainined in empathy, team communication & feedback

 #### The Open University (Jan 2020 to Present)